scala/scala-java8-compat/README.md

 Finally, there is a Java class, `ScalaStreamer`, that has a series of `from` methods that can be used to obtain Java 8 Streams from Scala collections from within Java.

+#### Performance Considerations

+For sequential operations, Scala's `iterator` almost always equals or exceeds the performance of a Java 8 stream.
+Thus, one should favor `iterator` (and its richer set of operations) over `seqStream` for general use.
+However, long chains of processing of primitive types can sometimes benefit from the manually specialized methods in `DoubleStream`, `IntStream`, and `LongStream`.

+Note that although `iterator` typically has superior performance in a sequential context, the advantage is modest (usually less than 50% higher throughput for `iterator`).

+For parallel operations, `parStream` and even `seqStream.parallel` meets or exceeds the performance of Scala parallel collections methods (invoked with `.par`).
+Especially for small collections, the difference can be substantial.
+In some cases, when a Scala (parallel) collection is the ultimate result, Scala parallel collections can have an advantage as the collection can (in some cases) be built in parallel.

+Because the wrappers are invoked based on the static type of the collection, there are also cases where parallelization is inefficient when interfacing with Java 8 Streams (e.g. when a collection is typed as `Seq[String]` so might have linear access like `List`, but actually is a `WrappedArray[String]` that can be efficiently parallelized) but can be efficient with Scala parallel collections.
+The `parStream` method is only available when the static type is known to be compatible with rapid parallel operation; `seqStream` can be parallelized by using `.parallel`, but may or may not be efficient.

+If the operations available on Java 8 Streams are sufficient, the collection type is known statically with enough precision to enable parStream,  and an `Accumulator` or non-collection type is an acceptable result, Java 8 Streams will essentially always outperform the Scala parallel collections.

 #### Scala Usage Example

 ```scala